Angel Island is the San Francisco Bay's "other" island. In fact, it's one of several islands in the bay beside the one with the famous prison on it.

 Have a Picnic: Pick up something from the Cove Cafe, or you can bring charcoal and have a barbecue.

 Camping: With such a beautiful location, Angel Island is a popular place for camping, but they only have nine sites, and they fill up fast.
+Use our camping guide to planning your trip.

 Tips for Visiting Angel Island